JinjingZhang1208/cs5520-project/README.md

 # Group Member Contribution

 **Yang He**
+- Iteration 1
   - Discover Page:
     - Implemented restaurant list page
   - Individual Restaurant Page:
     - Implemented individual restaurant page
     - Implemented add review function
     - Implemented add to or remove from wishlist function
   - Wishlist Page:
     - Implemented view of my wishlist page
   - Profile Page:
     - Allow users to view my reviews from profile page
   - My Review Page:
     - Implemented view of my review page
     - Allow users to update and delete my review function
+- Iteration 2
+  - Review Page:
+    - Allow users to add and delete photos when they add new reviews
+    - Allow users to add new and delete old photos when they edit reviews
+  - Map:
+    - Debug the map function for the location to be displayed on the review page correctly
+    - Updated Yelp service to save longitude and latitude information for map use
+  - Review Item:
+    - Updated review item to only show use’s own reviews in pressable area and others’ reviews in card
+  - Style:
+    - Refactor the image modal code to be re-useable
+    - Clean up review list code

 **Jinjing Zhang**
+- Iteration 1
   - Navigation:
     - Implemented the drawer navigation
     - Implemented the stack navigation
   - Login/Register:
     - Implemented the login and register screen using Firebase authentication with email and password
     - Added the forget password function in the login screen

+- Iteration 2
+  - Map:
+  - Implement the interactive map and static map
+  - Style:
+  - Fix the unmatched style problem

 **Yue Zhang**
+- Iteration 1
   - Navigator:
     - Implemented Bottom Navigator
     - Fixed error for Drawer Navigator
   - Database and Storage:
     - Fetch and update user data, for Profile screen
     - Save image to Storage
   - API:
     - Use Yelp API to fetch restaurant results based on my search preference
     - Save searched result restaurants to database
     - Fetch restaurant data (name, rating, review_count, image_url)
   - Discover:
     - Provide data source from Yelp API, including restaurant name, rating, review count, and image cover
   - Profile Page:
     - Allow user to set and update avatar
     - Allow user to change user name
     - Allow user to quit the app
+- Iteration 2
+  - Restaurant Review related:
+    - Debug for LocationManager and Map, make it fits our app.
+    - Make user location automatically updates.
+Work on pass params in a navigation circle (AddReview -> LocationManager -> AddReview): edit mode, review details, user selected location.
+    - Then remove locations related calls after we decided to remove this functionality.
+  - Find(Search restaurants) related:
+    - Allow users to search according to their location and preferred distance.
+Fetch the user's current location, along with permission requests.
+  - Yelp API related:
+    - Update parameter for specify chinese restaurants.
+    - Allow user search based on their locations.

+  - Reviews related:
+    - Make detail page updates when review changes.
+    - Make delete button only renders for users who have permission to delete.
+  - Profile:
+    - Fetch and show user’s reviews based on user ownership.